nyorain/vpp/README.md

 At the moment, vpp is still in an early state, its latest unstable release is __[v0.2](https://github.com/nyorain/vpp/releases)__ You can build it using meson.
 Linux (android as well) and Windows are supported and tested.
-Needs a solid C++17 compiler, msvc currently does currently not implement enough of the standard correctly.
+Needs a solid C++17 compiler, msvc does currently not implement enough of the standard correctly.
 MinGW-w64 works on windows.